d3tk/d3tk.github.io/_pages/about.md

 {% include base_path %}

-My name is Declan Kutscher, and I am currently pursuing my Master’s degree at the University of Pittsburgh under the supervision of Prof. [Xiaowei Jia](https://sites.pitt.edu/~xiaowei/).
+My name is Declan Kutscher, and I am currently pursuing my Master’s degree at the University of Pittsburgh under the supervision of [Dr. Xiaowei Jia](https://sites.pitt.edu/~xiaowei/).
 My research centers on developing machine learning techniques tailored for real-world applications in climate science and ecological monitoring, with a focus on computer vision, remote sensing, and self-supervised learning.

 My future research aims to develope self-supervised learning paradigms inspired by the human visual learning system, emphasizing adaptability and sample efficiency.
 I intend to apply these advanced models to address critical, yet underserved, challenges in remote sensing and climate science.